 THOROGOOD BOOT PROS & CONS

 View this post on Instagram

-- Affordable price point well under $200
+- Affordable price point at $250 or less

 - Iconic boot style and overall solid construction